espressif/esp-idf/docs/en/get-started-cmake/get-started-pico-kit.rst

 5V Power On LED
     This light emitting diode lits when the USB or an external 5V power supply is applied to the board.
 For details see schematic in `Related Documents`_.
 I/O
     All the pins on ESP32-PICO-D4 are broken out to the pin headers on the board.
-Users can program ESP32 to enable multiple functions such as PWM, ADC, DAC, I2C, I2S, SPI, etc. For details please see section `Pin Descriptions`_.
+Users can program ESP32 to enable multiple functions such as PWM, ADC, DAC, I2C, I2S, SPI, etc. For details please see Section `Pin Descriptions`_.
 BOOT Button
     Holding down the Boot button and pressing the EN button initiates the firmware download mode.
 Then user can download firmware through the serial port.
 EN Button